djalbat/xgl/README.md

   display: block;
 }
 ```

 Note that in what follows most of the boilerplate code has been left out of the listings.
-Also note that if you are compiling the examples from within the cloned repository, it is correct to use the relative require.
+Also note that if you are compiling the examples from within the cloned repository then it is correct to use the relative require.
 Normally you would require the package itself, however.

-To continue, the `canvas` HTML element is encapsulated by an instance of the `Canvas` class and passed as an attribute to the outermost `Scene` JSX element, which itself contains a `Camera` JSX element together with one or more `Part` JSX elements.
+To continue, the `canvas` HTML element is encapsulated by an instance of the `Canvas` class and passed as an attribute to the outermost `Scene` JSX element,
+which itself contains a `Camera` JSX element together with one or more `Part` JSX elements.
 The `Part` JSX elements contain the JSX elements that are actually rendered on the canvas, called canvas elements, in this case a single `ColouredSquare` element:

 ```
 const simpleExample = () => {